-- 5.10.1 The principal shall be entitled to 25 days paid annual leave per annum.
-Annual leave shall normally be taken when the school is closed for instruction.
-Such leave shall be taken at a time or times agreed with the school board that will not unreasonably impinge upon the proper performance of the principal's responsibilities and duties under this agreement. - 5.10.2 Clause 5.10.1 does not limit the ability of the board and principal to make such arrangements regarding the attendance of the principal at the school during any period or periods when the school is closed for instruction, and the principal is not on annual leave, as the parties consider appropriate and consistent with their responsibilities under this agreement or at law. - 5.10.3 Leave due under clause 5.10.1 shall be taken in the year in which it falls due, except where the board and the principal agree, in writing, that the unused entitlement may be carried over to the following year.
+- 5.10.1 From 2 September 2019, when the principal next becomes entitled to annual holidays their minimum entitlement is increased from 5 weeks' annual holidays to 6 weeks' annual holidays. - 5.10.2 Annual leave will normally be taken when the school is closed for instruction.
+Such leave will be taken at a time or times agreed with the school board that will not unreasonably impinge upon the proper performance of the principal's responsibilities and duties under this agreement. - 5.10.3 Clause 5.10.2 does not limit the ability of the board and principal to make such arrangements regarding the attendance of the principal at the school during any period or periods when the school is closed for instruction, and the principal is not on annual leave, as the parties consider appropriate and consistent with their responsibilities under this agreement or at law. - 5.10.4 Leave due under clause 5.10.1 shall be taken in the year in which it falls due, except where the board and the principal agree, in writing, that the unused entitlement may be carried over to the following year.